jfh3/PYFIT-FF/README.md

 # PYFIT-FF

 - Authors: James Hickman (NIST) and Adam Robinson (GMU)

 + Description:
-	- This code uses pytorch to train a Neural network interatomic potential to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations
+	- This code uses pytorch to train a neural network interatomic potential by interpolating energies obtained from density functional theory (DFT) calculations.
+Currently the code use the Mishin [see here](https://www.nature.com/articles/s41467-019-10343-5) reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by
+	- This readme file contains all current documentation, if something is unclear please email the

+# Citing PYFIT-FF

+If you use PYFIT-FF to generate an interatomic potential used in a publication please used the relevant citation

+# Planned updates

+- multicomponent neural network interatomic potentials using Mishin descriptors
+- implement Behler-Parrinello descriptors
+- single component PINN interatomic potential training
+- multicomponent component PINN interatomic potential training
+- implement force fitting for select potential options (maybe)

 # Installation